Skip to Content

 Top boot makers stitch the vamp and the boot’s soles instead of gluing them (gluing is a technique seen in fake boots).
 They also double-stitch the seams for reinforcement and durability.

-So, always buy your cowboy boots from a trusted retail site, a western boot store, or directly from the manufacturers’ website.
+So, always buy your cowboy boots from a trusted retail site, a Western boot store, or the manufacturers’ website.

 Touch test